mrakgr/The-Spiral-Language/readme.md

 In F# this is a record, but in Spiral the equivalent would be a nominal type + heap layout type + a record type.

-In Spiral, compund types such as pairs and records do not have a runtime footprint.
+In Spiral, compound types such as pairs and records do not have a runtime footprint.

 ```
 inl main () = join 1i32, 2i32, 3i32